Tellaro and the little hamlet town of Fiascherino are heaven.

-Normally my son (who's twelve) and I swim all the way out to the boats that are always anchored in this sheltered bay.
-Maria (my wife) prefers relaxing with a book on the hotels deck above the beach.
+Normally my dad and I swim all the way out to the boats that are always anchored in this sheltered bay.
+Mom prefers relaxing with a book on the hotel's deck above the beach.

-Nearby there are some other superb beaches, some of them are a bit of a walk down rather a lot of stairs but the walk is well worth it.
+Nearby there are some other superb beaches, some of them are a bit of a walk down quite a few stairs but the walk is well worth it.
 Here's my pick of the best ones...

 Head into Tellaro and you'll soon see a sign saying the Il Nido Hotel.
 This is the hotels beach - it may be tiny but the clarity and color of the water here is awesome.